Six million Roma live in the EU. Find out what discrimination they face and how Parliament proposes to boost their social inclusion.

 Findings also show that almost a quarter of Roma people have no national health insurance.
 A third of Roma households do not have tap water, just over half have an indoor flush toilet or shower and 78% of Roma live in overcrowded households while 43% of Roma experience discrimination when trying to buy or rent housing.

 What has the EU done to tackle Roma exclusion in recent years?

 An EU framework for National Roma Integration Strategies (NRIS) was set up in 2011 to promote the equal treatment of Roma and their social and economic integration in European societies.
-A Council Recommendation in 2013 strengthened the NRIS, focusing on anti-discrimination and poverty reduction, and introduced an annual reporting obligation for member states in 2016.
+A Council Recommendation in 2013 strengthened these strategies, focusing on anti-discrimination and poverty reduction, and introduced an annual reporting obligation for member states in 2016.
 In addition, in 2017 Parliament approved a resolution calling for equal rights for Roma people.

-However, as the current NRIS strategy comes to an end in 2020, a Commission report on the evaluation of the EU Roma Framework, states that even though the field of education has seen the most progress during the last decade (with early school-leaving being reduced by 19%), overall progress was limited mainly due to the fact that the strategy was non-binding.
+However, as the NRIS strategy came to an end in 2020, a Commission report on the evaluation of the EU Roma Framework, states that even though the field of education has seen the most progress during the last decade (with early school-leaving being reduced by 19%), overall progress was limited mainly due to the fact that the strategy was non-binding.

 In October 2020, the Commission proposed the new strategic framework for 2020-2030 to encourage the integration of marginalised Roma.
 This was reinforced by the Council adopting a recommendation of Roma equality, inclusion and participation in March 2021.
 The European Social Fund Plus (ESF+) funds the social and economic integration of marginalised communities, while the Citizens, Equality, Rights and Values programme combats all forms of discrimination.

 During a heated plenary debate in April 2022, MEPs underlined the continued poor living conditions and lack of opportunities for Roma communities in the EU and called for more action.